codebar/tutorials/version-control/command-line/tutorial.md

 ## Bonus
 ### Store commands in your history

-On the commandline you can use the up and down arrows to cycle back over the Git commands you've typed before.
+On the command line you can use the up and down arrows to cycle back over the Git commands you've typed before.
 This can save time when retrying certain commands or allow you to fix them without retyping the whole command.
-We can add Add HISTSIZE and HISTFILESIZE to your `.bashrc` file to make sure plenty of commands are stored beyond the default 500.
+We can Add HISTSIZE and HISTFILESIZE to your `.bashrc` file to make sure plenty of commands are stored beyond the default 500.
 - **HISTSIZE** is the number of commands stored in memory when you are using the terminal.
 - **HISTFILESIZE** is the number of commands stored in memory for future sessions.